Where Are Volvo Cars Made?

 Volvo Cars U.S. Manufacturing

 The production facility in Ridgeville, South Carolina, has been in operation since 2018.
-So far it's focused mostly on creating Volvo S60 sedans, but recently, it also started producing the all-new, fully electric Volvo EX90 SUV.
+In the beginning, this plant focused on manufacturing Volvo S60 sedans, but in 2024, it stopped producing this model and focused on making the new fully electric Volvo EX90 SUV.
+It has also been announced that this American Volvo factory will soon start producing the best-selling Volvo XC60 alongside the Volvo EX90 in the latter half of 2026.

-This plant is a 2.3-million-square-foot facility that spans 1,600 acres.
-The grounds include a body shop, a paint shop, a battery assembly plant, a final assembly plant, a vehicle processing center, and an office building.
+The Ridgeville plant is a 2.3-million-square-foot facility that spans 1,600 acres.
+Its grounds include a body shop, a paint shop, battery and final assembly plants, an automobile processing center, and an office building.

 The Ridgeville location is also the home of the Volvo Car University and Volvo Car South Carolina Technical Center.
 Volvo Car University is a training and office space that provides industry-leading training for retail partners and employees, while the Volvo Car South Carolina Technical Center drives innovation through research and development efforts.